 4. Lifestyle factors can also contribute.
 Stress, long-wearing makeup and inappropriate skincare product selection almost certainly play a role.

 5. There is lots of speculation about the role of diet in acne, but to date, much of this is still unproven.
-Eating a diet heavy in sugary, refined or processed foods has been shown to make breakouts worse, and emerging evidence suggests that dairy may be an issue for a certain group of individuals.
+Eating a diet heavy in sugary or high glycaemic index foods has been shown to make breakouts worse in some studies, and emerging evidence suggests that dairy (particularly milk) may be an issue for a certain group of individuals.
 Claims that eliminating other food groups from the diet will help to banish blemishes are unsubstantiated at present.

 We're confused about all the different terms used to describe spots.
 Can you explain?

 Acne is recognised by the presence of comedones (blackheads), which are often accompanied by pustules (pus-filled spots).
 On the more severe end of the spectrum, however, acne can also lead to larger, deeper and more tender spots, which Dermatologists refer to as nodules and cysts.
-All of these have the potential to leave dark marks on the skin, known as post inflammatory hyperpigmentation, as well as scarring which may be depressed or raised and firm.
+All of these have the potential to leave red or brown marks on the skin, known as post inflammatory hyperpigmentation, as well as scarring which may be indented or raised and firm.

-It’s important to note that there are other skin conditions, such as rosacea, that can also present with pimples.
+It’s important to note that there are other skin conditions, such as rosacea, that can also cause pimples.
 If there is something unusual about a rash, it is advisable to seek advice from a Consultant Dermatologist to ensure the correct diagnosis has been made.

 Do spots appearing on different areas of the face relate to their cause?